Champions League: UEFA forced into Round of 16 redraw, Bayern draw Salzburg | DW | 13.12.2021

 Last season, Bayern fell short in the quarterfinals against Paris-Saint Germain and are looking for an improved run this season.

-"We respect every opponents, but we don't fear anyone," said sporting director Hasan Salihamidzic on the club's YouTube channel.
+"We respect every opponent, but we don't fear anyone," said sporting director Hasan Salihamidzic on the club's YouTube channel.

 The Champions League Round of 16 first legs will be played on February 22 or 23, while the second legs take place on March 8 or 9.